- Before you apply for a job

 - SME: an acronym for ‘Small & Medium Sized’ business.
 So here you would take on more responsibility than at a Corporate, very often being in a team of three or fewer!

 At its best: A varied and challenging career, allowing you the opportunity to be creative.
-With potential to work on planning glamorous events, creating striking visual brochures or developing strong relationships with key journalists and bloggers, the job will never be monotonous.
+With the potential to work on planning glamorous events, creating striking visual brochures or developing strong relationships with key journalists and bloggers, the job will never be monotonous.